Checking In With Chelsea

 It also has benefits beyond pretty looks.
 It helps retain moisture in the soil around your plants.
 So you don’t have to worry about your plants drying out during the high heat of summer!

-It’s not 100% effective (nothing is), but I’ve definitely noticed a smaller amount of new weeds since I’ve been using it once a year for the past few years.
+It’s not 100% effective (nothing is), but I’ve definitely noticed significantly less new weeds since I’ve been using it once a year for the past few years.
 I can use one container for my whole yard.
 So for $15, it’s a pretty good value for less weed-pulling which is my nemesis in the yard!

 I hope this gives you a little motivation and some ideas of ways to improve your yard without spending a lot of money or going to the store!
 I know spending time outside working in the yard boosts my mood and gives me that instant gratification we all love in home improvement projects!